-Deploy a Managed Ruleset · Cloudflare Ruleset Engine docs
+Deploy a Managed Ruleset

 - Get your account ID.

 - Get the ID of the Managed Ruleset you wish to deploy.
-See List existing rulesets.
+Refer to List existing rulesets for details.

 - Identify the phase where you want to deploy the Managed Ruleset.
 Ensure that the Managed Ruleset belongs to the same phase where you want to deploy it.
 To learn more about the available phases supported by each Cloudflare product, check the specific documentation for that product.